iamhimanshuraikwar/webhook/README.md

 # FigScreen Email Worker

-A background worker service that sends reminder emails to users who have created a FigScreen account but haven't selected a plan yet.
+A background worker service that monitors for users who have created a FigScreen account but haven't selected a plan yet and triggers a webhook to handle further automation.

 ## Features

 - Monitors PostgreSQL database for unprocessed user events
-- Sends personalized reminder emails via Resend
-- Includes special offer (25% off with BETA20 code)
+- Triggers a configurable webhook with user data
 - Runs as a background service on Railway
 - Processes events in batches to prevent overload